guillp/requests_oauth2client/README.md

 auth_response = auth_request.validate_callback(response_uri)
 ```

+This auth_response is an `AuthorizationResponse` instance and contains everything that is needed for your application to
+complete the authentication and get its tokens from the AS.

 #### Exchanging code for tokens

-Once you have obtained the AS response, containing an authorization code, your application must exchange it for actual Token(s).
+Once you have obtained the AS response, containing an authorization code, your application must exchange it for actual
+Token(s).

 To exchange a code for Access and/or ID tokens, use the
 [OAuth2Client.authorization_code()](https://guillp.github.io/requests_oauth2client/api/#requests_oauth2client.client.OAuth2Client.authorization_code)